-I joined the Silicon Valley Project Management (SVPM) program to continue growth through immersion in the Agile methodology using the Scrum framework.
+I joined the Silicon Valley Project Management (SVPM) program to continue growth through immersion in the Agile methodology.
 I paired with a team member assigned to complete a Sprint 11 backlog item (SBI).
-When I volunteered for the assignment, I used the phrase “shadow” to describe the new relationship.
-A team member quickly corrected me and recommended my first SBI assignment, “Create a Blog on the Pair (
+When I volunteered for the assignment, I used the phrase “shadow” to describe our relationship.
+A team member quickly corrected me.
+My first SBI assignment, “Create a Blog Post on the Pair (

-Programming) Technique.”
-Since programming was removed from the SBI title, I don’t want to rely on my first pairing experience which was in programming with the US Army, and later with a major airline.
-Pairing (shadowing) was used extensively in both positions.
+Since programming was removed from the SBI title, I won’t rely on my first pairing experience, which was programming with the US Army, and later with a major airline.
+Pairing, which we called shadowing, was used extensively in both positions.
 In my most recent role as Senior Business Manager with a major health care company, our reporting and data analytics teams used pairing to gain benefits often only associated with programming.

 Value and Benefits

 The Benefits the SVPM program can realize using pairing techniques include:

 - Accelerated onboarding – paired virtual sharing while navigating Google Drive, Google Docs, Slack, and Trello tools, promoted quick learning.

 - Reduced learning curve – paired review for scrum ceremonies enhanced learner understanding and built confidence.

 - Continuous design enhancements – paired discussions minimized the number of sessions required to agree on and develop the design.